acryptos/docs.acryptos.com/faq.md

 ### 2. Are the contracts verified?

-* Yes.
-All deployed contracts have [verified and published source codes on BscScan](https://app.acryptos.com/contracts/).
+* Majority of deployed contracts have [verified and published source codes on BscScan](https://app.acryptos.com/contracts/).

 ### 3. Is the project audited?